xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ## Per-subscriber policies with BNG

 The following configuration is used for a deployment of IPoE subscriber sessions.
 The configuration of some external elements such as the RADIUS authentication server are outside the scope of this document.
-For more information about the subscriber features and policy (including QoS, security ACLs, Lawful Intercept and more), see the [Broadband Network Gateway Configuration Guide for Cisco ASR 9000 Series Routers](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-8/bng/configuration/guide/b-bng-cg-asr9000-78x.html).
+For more information about the subscriber features and policy (including RADIUS-based QoS, security ACLs, Lawful Intercept and more), see the [Broadband Network Gateway Configuration Guide for Cisco ASR 9000 Series Routers](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-8/bng/configuration/guide/b-bng-cg-asr9000-78x.html).

 ![EVPN PW 5.jpg]({{site.baseurl}}/images/EVPN PW 5.jpg)